ehonda/find-commit/README.md

 ## 🎡 Overview

-`git roulette` is a command line tool that helps you to find a commit with a short SHA matching a given pattern.
+`git-roulette` is a command line tool that helps you to find a commit with a short SHA matching a given pattern.

 ## 👩‍💻 Installation